Lercher/CocoR/Readme.md

 lexically by marking a production as a scope for a symbol table.
 By creating a new scope for a production, you can create and redefine any symbol, as well as use any symbol in this scope and all of it's parent scopes.
-This scope as well as all newly created symbols is destroyed when you leave the generated production method.
-So if you need to preserve the scoped symbols you might want to add a semantic action that stores the symbol table's current scope `currentScope` in your AST.
+This scope, as well as all newly created symbols, is destroyed when you leave the generated production method.
+So if you need to preserve the scoped symbols, you might want to add a semantic action that stores the symbol table's current scope i.e. *symboltable*.`currentScope` in your AST.

 ### Useonce and Useall Scopes for Symbols
-You can declare at the production level, that any symbol has to be used at most (useonce) or at least (useall) once inside this lexical scope.
-This is usefull for metaprogramming where you declare idents as keyword-like and state that each such keyword-like ident has to be used or can appear only one time.
+You can declare at the production level, that any symbol has to be used at most once (useonce) or at least once (useall) inside this lexical scope.
+This is usefull for metaprogramming, where you declare idents as keyword-like in your language and state that each such keyword-like ident has to be used, or can appear only one time.

+Of course, these two declarations can be used together to form a use-exactly-once semantic.

 ### Strict and Non Strict Symbol Tables
-Symbol tables can be strict, i.e. every symbol has to be declared before its use (aka *one-pass*), or non strict, meaning that a symbol can be used and declared anywhere acording to common scoping rules (aka *two-pass*).
+Symbol tables can be *strict*, i.e. every symbol has to be declared before its use (aka *one-pass*), or *non-strict*, meaning that a symbol can be used and declared anywhere acording to common scoping rules (aka *two-pass*).
 However, there are actually no multiple passes, the generated